 The office might be the kitchen table.
 Business attire might be pajamas until a zoom meeting is called.
 And even those “set” meetings no longer hold the ritualistic anchor they once did, before a “meeting” was a matrix of faces on a computer screen.

-Thanks to the social distancing aspect of COVID prevention, getting together with friends or co-workers for coffee or a drink after work is no longer feasible.
+Thanks to the social distancing aspect of COVID prevention, getting together with friends or co-workers for a drink or a snack after work is no longer feasible.
 We live our lives in increasing isolation.